scarlosteixeira/react-weather/README.md

 ## Challenges

 ### Typescript
-By far Typescript was the biggest challenge, It was introduced not that long ago, and I used it just basically.
-I worked a lot on the main types of my project and tried to use them as much as possible.
-In some cases I had to use the type any, but I tried to avoid it as much as possible.
+By far, Typescript was my biggest challenge during the project.
+It was introduced just two weeks before the project started, and I only had basic knowledge of it.
+I spent a lot of time working on the main types of the project and tried to use them as much as possible.
+However, in some cases, I had to resort to using the "any" type, but I made an effort to avoid it whenever possible.
+With more practice and time, I am confident that my understanding of the language will naturally improve, leading to better code quality.

-You can see below some of the interfaces and types that I used in the project.
+Below, you can find some of the interfaces and types that I used in the project.

 ```TypeScript
 export interface ICurrentWeather {